The 65th annual Southern Forest Health Work Conference will be held 4-6 August 2026 (Tuesday – Thursday) on Jekyll Island, Georgia!

 SFHWC Food Drive

-We will be collecting food and donations for the Regional Food Bank of Oklahoma (Homepage – Regional Food Bank of Oklahoma ).
-Cash, checks (made out to “Regional Food Bank of Oklahoma”), and non-perishable food items can be dropped off at the registration table.
+We will be collecting food and donations again for a local food bank.
+Cash, checks, and non-perishable food items can be dropped off at the registration table.
 Please be generous towards those in need.
+More details coming soon!

 Photo Salon